 This module gives you a comprehensive overview of the principles of programming, including such concepts as procedural logic, variables, flow control, input and output and the analysis and design of programs.
 Instruction will be provided in an object-oriented programming language.
 You will spend around five hours per week in lectures and computer classes studying for this module.

-In both semesters, you will then have the option to take some of the following optional modules, making up 120 credits in total from taught modules:
+In one or both semesters, you will then study the following optional modules:

 Advanced Algorithms and Data Structures

 We study the theory used in the design and analysis of advanced algorithms and data structures.
 The topics covered include string algorithms (such as for string matching, longest common subsequence), graph algorithms (such as for minimum cuts and maximum flows), and advanced data structures (such as Binomial heaps and Bloom filters).

 The theory is practiced in weekly labs where we learn how to implement the algorithms and data structures as functional and imperative programs (using the languages Haskell and C), and apply these to solve large instances of real world problems.

 This module will provide you with an advanced knowledge of computer communications networks, using examples from all-IP core telecommunications networks to illustrate aspects of transmission coding, error control, media access, internet protocols, routing, presentation coding, services and security.
 The module will describe Software Defined Networks (SDNs) and provide examples of using them to enable very large scale complex network control.